Skip to content

 constexpr std::uint8_t kTestData[] = {0x01, 0x02, 0x03, 0x04};

-All the previous content applies to general C++; this section specifically covers practical applications of compile-time computation in embedded scenarios.
+While previous sections covered general C++, this section focuses on specific applications of compile-time computation within embedded scenarios.

 Compile-Time Register Address Calculation

-In bare-metal development, peripheral register addresses are typically calculated by adding an offset to a base address.
-Traditionally, macros are used for this, but they lack type safety.
+In bare-metal development, peripheral register addresses are typically calculated using a base address plus an offset.
+Traditionally, this is done using macros, which lack type safety.
 By using constexpr, we can achieve both type safety and zero runtime overhead.

 #include <cstdint>